hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### _inline_ Conditionals

 - If the condition of an if-then-else expressions is a constant expression then it simplifies to the selected branch.
-- Prefixing an if-then-else expression with inline enforces that the condition has to be a constant expression.
+- When prefixing an if-then-else expression with inline the condition has to be a constant expression.
 - This guarantees that the conditional will always simplify.

 ```scala